DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "Please wait, if something would happen to shrine maiden in such situation..."

 "Alfreya-dono has changed already.
-And there are no guarantees that elders will come back to us.
+And there are no guarantees that elder will come back to us.
 If we are to remain put, then it would only assert that elves submitted to angels.
 Am I wrong?"